trinhvo20/SeniorCapstone/README.md

 # SeniorCapstone

 Itin is a collaborative trip planning android application.
-Our app offers the ability to add your family and friends to your trip where the can see live updates or edit the trip; depending on what permissions are allowed to them.
+Our app offers the ability to add your family and friends to your trip where they can see live updates or edit the trip; depending on what permissions are allowed to them.

 Trips: